This guest post is by Paige Knipfer, an adoptive mother and adoption consultant.

 Share in your family or friend’s excitement by showing an interest in their newest member and helping out in any way you can.
 It will mean more to them than you ever know!

-Paige Knipfer is a trainer for a financial institution, an adoptive mom, wife, mentor to a high school student, volunteer, and avid traveler (Semester at Sea alumni).
-She loves to share her adoption experiences and assist anyone interested in learning more about the process @.
+Paige Knipfer is a trainer for a financial institution, an adoptive mom, wife, mentor to a foster youth, and owner of Love Grown Adoption Consulting.
+She loves to share her adoption experiences and assist anyone interested in learning more about the process @PaigeKnipfer.